jrera1796/Team-Profile-Generator/README.md

 # Team-Profile-Generator

 ## Description
-### ReadMe Generator simplifies the process of creating a professional readme file for your project
+### Team Profile Generator assists in the creation of a web page to display the employees in your company.
+Just fill in the prompts with the people on your team!

 <br>